kashmawy/self_driving_cars/localization_extended_kalman_filter/README.md

 ## Results

-For the first shape, the root mean squared for px, py, vx, vy was: [0.0651648, 0.0605379, 0.533212, 0.544193] You can see the details in the following figure.
+For the first shape, the root mean squared for px, py, vx, vy was: [0.0651648, 0.0605379, 0.533212, 0.544193].
+You can see the details in the following figure:

+![8 Shape](visualizations/ekf_8_shape.png)

 The yellow dots represent the measurement.

 The green line represent the ground truth while the blue line represent where the extended kalman filter thinks the object is.

 The y axis is the position along the y axis, and the x axis is the position along the x-axis.

-![8 Shape](visualizations/ekf_8_shape.png)

 For the second shape, the root mean squared for px, py, vx, vy was: [0.187718, 0.192202, 0.474744, 0.830695] You can see the details in the following figure: